Denny Crum: Coaching style

-Throughout his career, Crum was famous for superior in-game coaching.
+Throughout his career, Crum was known for superior in-game coaching.
 His teams tended to score immediately out of timeouts—using plays Crum would draw up in the huddle—and play well in close games.

-Retirement

-On his 64th birthday, Crum announced that he would retire at the end of the season.
-Though Crum insisted the decision was his, it is widely rumored that Louisville athletic director Tom Jurich drove him out to pursue the newly available Rick Pitino.

 Radio career

 From 2004 to 2014, Crum co-hosted a local radio talk show with former University of Kentucky head coach Joe B. Hall.
 Both did their portions of the show from different studios, Crum in Louisville and Hall in Lexington.
 The Joe B. and Denny Show was the top Fox Sports radio show in the state of Kentucky.
-The show, which aired on WKRD in Louisville and WVLK-FM in Lexington, was carried by 21 stations in all at its peak, and still had 16 stations when it ended on October 30, 2014 after WVLK-FM announced a format change.
+The show, which aired on WKRD in Louisville and WVLK-FM in Lexington, was carried by 21 stations in all at its peak, and still had 16 stations when it ended on October 30, 2014, after WVLK-FM announced a format change.